AguaClara/1-LPS-DEPRECATED/DosingTubeCalculations.md

 Something is wrong with this calculation (as of 2/23/18, 10am).
 I think this is due to the low flow rate of the plant.
 Will confirm with Monroe to figure out the issue. -Erica

 Issue was fixed (2/23/18, 12pm).
 Concentration of stock was originally incorrect. -Erica

+Thus, the calculations are as follows:
+- The length of the CDC tube is  0.4811 meter .
+- The diameter of the CDC tube is  0.0625 inch .
+- The number of CDC tubes is  1.0 .

+The smallest the diameter for the dosing tube that connects the tee fitting to the water influent is 1/4 in.
+This is big enough so that both water and air can flow freely through the tube, but small enough that the tube is not unnecessarily large.